joegenius98/Undergrad_Honors_Thesis/README.md

 3. `/\%V[your_search_string]`

 (4) Shell scripting
+- conditionals to check directories
+- operations on directories
+- checking if a port is being used by a specific process
+- for loops
+- variables
+- realizing that ChatGPT is solid in shell scripting :)

 (5) Literature Review
 - When bogged down by the technical details, making a slides presentation, where each paper gets only one slide, with abstracts, conclusions, advantages, and disadvantages can maintain engagement with the literature.
 The literature review and processing a new idea in light of it was by far the most challenging part.